 It offers everything a fly-fisher could dream.
-It has deep pools, long runs, classic riffle water, large brown trout, and excellent aquatic insect populations.
-There is also a year round fishery now.
-The section from Trenton falls to the bridge at route 28 is open year round, catch and release and only artificial lures may be used.
+It has deep pools, long runs, classic riffle water, large brown trout, and good aquatic insect populations.
+There is also a year round fishery.
+The section from the dam at Trenton falls to the bridge at route 28 is open year round.
+This section is catch and release and only artificial lures may be used.

 Access to the West Canada Creek is very good.
 Route 28 follows along the creek for the entire stretch and provides numerous access points.
 No need to stay just in the catch and release section as there are fish throughout the river.
 The West Canada Creek is subject to releases from the dam.
-A water level of 900 cfs is a nice fishable level, but levels from 500 to 600 are my personal favorite.
-During the spring run-off water levels can be quite high.
-A toll free number has been established detailing the water releases (1-800-452-1742 site code# 365124) and can help with planning a trip.
-There is also a website detailing the water release schedule. www.h2oline.com
+A water level of 900 cubic feet per second is a nice fishable level, but levels from 500 to 600 are my personal favorite.

 The winter season is typically long, cold and gray in central New York.
 Through this long cold winter season, fly-fishing is without any major insect hatches.
 The other three seasons are graced with some beautiful hatches possibly starting with the Hendrickson’s in the spring and ending in late fall with caddis flies and olive mayflies.
 Through the winter, just the sight of an insect can give the bright optimism of spring and create a vision of the season to come.